-A few of those extra special days, when you'll want to crank up the celebrations, include:
+A few of those extra-special days, when you'll want to crank up the celebrations, include:

-- Juliette Gordon Low's birthday or Founder's Day, October 31, marks the birth in 1860 of Girl Scouts of the USA founder Juliette Gordon Low in Savannah, Georgia. - World Thinking Day, February 22, celebrates the birthdays of Girl Guide/Girl Scout founder Robert, Lord Baden-Powell (1857-1941) and World Chief Guide Olave, Lady Baden-Powell (1889-1977). - Girl Scouts' birthday, March 12, commemorates the day in 1912 when Juliette Gordon Low officially registered the organization's first 18 girl members in Savannah, Georgia.
+- Juliette Gordon Low's birthday or Founder's Day, October 31, marks the birth in 1860 of Girl Scouts of the USA founder Juliette Gordon Low in Savannah, Georgia. - World Thinking Day, February 22, celebrates international friendship.
+It's an opportunity for Girl Scouts and Girl Guides to connect with each other and explore a common theme around the world. - Girl Scouts' birthday, March 12, commemorates the day in 1912 when Juliette Gordon Low officially registered the organization's first 18 girl members in Savannah, Georgia.

-Whether you are making cool SWAPS to share with new friends or closing your meetings with a friendship circle, your troop won't want to miss out on these traditions, ceremonies, and special Girl Scout days.
+Whether they're making cool SWAPS to share with new friends or closing meetings with a friendship circle, your troop won't want to miss out on these traditions, ceremonies, and special Girl Scout days.